 Forms to start an estate formally may be hand-delivered or mailed.
 The staff will check that venue is appropriate; that all necessary forms are presented and completed correctly; and that the correct filing fee is enclosed.
 A copy of the death certificate indicating an Oakland County residence must be attached to the petition as well, with some exceptions.

-Cash (except by mail), checks or money orders only; made out to "Oakland County Probate Court," and credit cards (Visa, MasterCard and Discover).
+Cash (except by mail), checks or money orders only; made out to "Oakland County Probate Court," and credit cards (Visa, MasterCard, American Express and Discover).
 Service fees for copies and certifications apply for credit cards only.

 - The filing fee to commence an estate is $175.